 The Burdekin Water Festival is one of the longest-running festivals in Queensland.
-It’s been 50 years since the festival is being held to celebrate the abundance of water by organizing a variety of events such as dance performances, art competitions, parades, magic shows, and other family activities.Address: Ayr, North Queensland, Australia
+It’s been 50 years since the festival is being held to celebrate the abundance of water by organising various events such as dance performances, art competitions, parades, magic shows, and other family activities.Address: Ayr, North Queensland, Australia

-The Charter Towers Country Music Festival is being held in Queensland for the last 30 years to honor the Australian culture its mining and agricultural heritage.
-About 800 participants take part in this music talent contest which attracts some of the biggest names from the music industry.
-Held for three days, visitors can become a part of the fun and festivities at this celebration of music.Address: P.O.Box 20, Charter Towers, QLD, 4820, Australia
+The Charter Towers Country Music Festival has been held in Queensland for 30 years to honour the Australian culture, mining, and agricultural heritage.
+About 800 participants participate in this music talent contest which attracts some of the biggest names from the music industry.
+Held for three days, visitors can become a part of the fun and festivities.Address: P.O.Box 20, Charter Towers, QLD, 4820, Australia

-Port Douglas Carnivale held from 18th to 25th May was started in 1993 to celebrate the start of the tourist season and welcome the tourists, one and all.
-It was initiated to give a push to the tourism industry of Port Douglas to increase the influx of both local and international visitors.
-But with years, the festival is going from strength to strength and becoming one of the top-rated events in Australia.
-The main attraction of this Carnivale is the Carnivale Masquerade Cocktail Party and the street party on Macrossan Street which marks the start of the festival.
-Food & Wine are overflowing to make sure that no tourist goes home unsatisfied.
+Port Douglas Carnivale, held from 18th to 25th May, was started in 1993 to celebrate the start of the tourist season.
+It was initiated to push the tourism industry of Port Douglas to increase the influx of both local and international visitors.
+The main attraction of this Carnivale is the Carnivale Masquerade Cocktail Party and the street party on Macrossan Street, which marks the start of the festival.
+Food & wine are offered to visitors.

-Big River Jazz Festival is a three-day event where jazz concerts are held in all bars and restaurants in Rockhampton.
-Held in mid-September, the festival commences on a Friday night with jazz evenings.
-On Saturday, a huge concert is held on the banks of Fitzroy River, where you can get to listen and enjoy different types of Jazz music.
+Big River Jazz Festival is a three-day event where jazz concerts are held in many bars and restaurants in Rockhampton.
+Held in September, the festival commences on a Friday night with jazz evenings.
+On Saturday, a huge concert is held on the banks of Fitzroy River.

 Hamilton Island Race Week has become Australia’s leading keelboat competition.
 The event was started by David Hutchen in 1983 along with his partner Keith Williams to generate tourism.
-At first 93 boats contested which later grew slowly but surely.
-The fleet of boats sail down from the coast of Sydney to the Mooloolaba race and then via Brisbane to Gladstone at Easter, finally making their way to Hamilton Island.
-For the first few years, the race was held in April but later shifted to August in favor of good weather conditions.
-The race completed its 25th anniversary in 2008.
+At first, 93 boats contested which later grew slowly but surely.
+The fleet of boats sail down from the coast of Sydney to the Mooloolaba and then via Brisbane to Gladstone at Easter, finally making their way to Hamilton Island.
+The race was held in April for the first few years but later shifted to August in favour of good weather conditions.

-The event is organized by the Whitsunday Triathlon Club which arranges a number of competitions such as Ergon Energy Junior Triathlon, Coral Sea Resort Open Water Swim, PRD Airlie Beach Triathlon, Citibeach Beach Volleyball Challenge, Business Team Challenge, Sports Expo, and a High School Team Challenge.
-The main event is the PRD Airlie Beach Triathlon which is a sprint distance race, where triathletes of all ages and aptitudes can participate.
+The Whitsunday Triathlon Club organises the event.
+The club arranges many competitions such as Ergon Energy Junior Triathlon, Coral Sea Resort Open Water Swim, PRD Airlie Beach Triathlon Citibeach Beach Volleyball Challenge, Business Team Challenge, Sports Expo, and a High School Team Challenge.
+The main event is the PRD Airlie Beach Triathlon, a sprint distance race where triathletes of all ages and aptitudes can participate.